infinum/wordpress-task-template/README.md

 Do this in a separate branch, create a PR and assign the reviewers to check it out.

+#### Note

+Make sure not to commit WordPress core files.
+Adding those makes it impossible to review your code.

 ## 🎓 Second task

 Once you're finished with setting the basic theme up, in a separate branch, create a way to fetch some data from a public API.
 You can choose any of the free public APIs from this list: